Peteskis/Project-Gorgon-Chat-log-viewer/README.md

-v1.7 Coming Soon, (Inventory Tracker).
+Added NOW v1.7, (Inventory Tracker).
 Tracks specific collections wtih Pop-out windows and TTS.

 Plus: Real World timer, syncs to real time clock for accurate timer alerts + elapsed timer alert on opening.
+Create Groups to organise better.

-Added NOW v1.6 **(Pinned Messages)** Pin any messages and review in it's own Tab.
+v1.6 **(Pinned Messages)** Pin any messages and review in it's own Tab.

 The ability to Export/import your Settings/Theme/Rules to a .json file in case your browser cache clears.